A plant-based diet can help with weight loss and potentially slashes the risk of diabetes, a new study says.

-The new research, which has caught the attention of major news outlets, was presented at this year's Annual Meeting of the European Association for the Study of Diabetes in Barcelona.
-It suggests that a 16-week vegan diet can boost gut bacteria linked to improvements in body weight, body composition, and blood sugar control.'
+The new research, which has caught the attention of major news outlets, was presented at this year’s Annual Meeting of the European Association for the Study of Diabetes in Barcelona.
+It suggests that a 16-week vegan diet can boost gut bacteria linked to improvements in body weight, body composition, and blood sugar control.

-Scientists at the Physicians Committee for Responsible Medicine (PCRM) in Washington DC tested the effects of a vegan diet on a group of 148 people, of which 73 switched to a low-fat vegan diet for four months.
+Scientists at the Physicians Committee for Responsible Medicine (PCRM) in Washington DC tested the effects of a vegan diet on a group of 148 people, of which 73 switched to a low-fat plant-based diet for four months.

 The vegan group lost a significant amount of weight (an average of 13lb or 5.8kg) as well as improving insulin sensitivity – their bodies’ ability to absorb sugar from their bloodstream.
 Being more sensitive to insulin reduces the risk of developing type 2 diabetes.